 scripted political dramas, like House Of Cards or West Wing, in addition to watching the news (or in place of — no judgment here), you and your boo want to make the world a better place together.
 You like to go to social justice events, you never litter, and you both have strong ideas about the future and plan to do your part.

 Whether you're a Chandler dating a Monica or a Joey dating, well, a whole host of people, watching throwback shows like

-Friends or Twin Peaks means that you and your boo are nostalgic and sentimental about your relationship.
+Friends or Seinfeld means that you and your boo are nostalgic and sentimental about your relationship.
 Maybe you've kept the ticket from the first movie you went to or you've planned a trip to your hometown next fall.
 Whatever the case, you honor the past and like to keep things that remind you of each other.

 Perhaps the adult version of watching cartoons in your jammies is, well, still watching cartoons in your jammies.
 Only now, you call them "animated series."
 If you love to watch animated shows like

 Big Mouth or BoJack Horseman with your boo, you're probably able to work through relationship conflict pretty easily.
 Cartoons are all about the visuals.
 Paying attention to details and seeing the big picture means you and your boo are good at solving problems and know when to let something go.
 Plus, you know how to laugh at the world and at yourselves.